WalteerDev/W_Admin/README.md

 # W_Admin, Admin Menu for FiveM

- An Administration menu for FiveM server.
-Enjoy ! discord.gg/7b5VpsCxtT
+An Administration menu for FiveM server with LOGS.

+Don't forget to config WEBHOOK in sv_admin.lua !

+Enjoy !

+discord.gg/7b5VpsCxtT